ChetanFTW/crud-api-mongo/README.md

  -->

-# Flask Application for CRUD operations on MongoDB
+# Flask API with MongoDB, Docker, and Optimized Performance

 A simple Flask REST API with MongoDB for basic CRUD operations on users.